-To simplify things, we’ll explain the ongoing debate between ceramic vs non stick cookware, what ceramic cookware is actually made of (hint—it’s not actually ceramic!), and how to pick one or the other for your own kitchen.
+To simplify things, we’ll explain the ongoing debate between ceramic vs non stick cookware and how to pick one or the other for your own kitchen.

 What Is Ceramic Cookware?

-Much like non stick cookware, ceramic is made using a base of aluminum or stainless steel (sometimes both), which is what gives it the ability to conduct and circulate heat like the non stick you’re used to.
+Much like non stick cookware, the ceramic coating is applied over top of a base of a conductive material, often aluminum or stainless steel (and sometimes both).
+This gives ceramic which is what gives it the ability to conduct and circulate heat like the non stick you’re used to.

 Advantages of Ceramic Cookware

-The main advantage of ceramic cookware over non stick is the fact that, while all of the modern non stick cookware produced and sold in the U.S. is completely safe and free from harmful chemicals like PFOA (we’ll talk more about some of these and associated risks later on), ceramic cookware is and always has been produced without any PFAS whatsoever.
+Conventional non stick and non stick share many similarities—but the main advantage of ceramic cookware over non stick is simple.
+While all of the modern non stick cookware produced and sold in the U.S. is completely safe and free from harmful chemicals and heavy metals like lead and cadmium, ceramic cookware is (and always has been) free from those same concerns.
+Conventional non stick cannot say the same, hence many people opting for ceramic, knowing it can provide an added layer of assurance.

 Considerations of Ceramic Cookware